 Here’s a little tip for Lightroom Classic CC that surprisingly few people know about.
 If you’re like me and use a multitude of local adjustments in your editing then you’re going to love this.

 Instead of starting from scratch each time you want to create another graduated or radial filter, try duplicating the filter you already have and then just adjust it to your current need.

 All you need to do in order to duplicate a local adjustment is to right-click the locator pin and select ‘Duplicate’.

 There are so many ways to make our Lightroom life a little bit easier if you know where to look.
-Don’t be afraid to explore the space when you’re editing and find out all the little treasures Lightroom Classic CC has to offer.
+Don’t be afraid to explore the space when you’re editing and find out all the little treasures this powerful software has to offer.

-Lightroom Mastery will show you how to use Lightroom Classic CC to its full potential; not by droning repetitions of someone else’s editing style, but through teaching you the basic premises of the software using easy to understand, real-world language that will unlock your potential for learning.
+Lightroom Mastery shows you how to use Lightroom to its full potential; not by droning repetitions of someone else’s editing style, but through teaching you the basic premises of the software using easy to understand, real-world language that will unlock your potential for learning.

 Disclaimer: All recommendations are impartial and based on user experience, with no bias to the products or the brand.
 The products in this post contain affiliate links which help support Shotkit.